 11. Obtain a $75,000 surety bond.
 A separate $75,000 surety bond is required for each DBA or trade name used.
 Mail all original surety bonds to the Division.

 12. Provide a copy of a current business licensed issued by the State of Alaska.

 13. Pay applicable fees for individual FBI Criminal Background Checks and credit reports for any direct or indirect owners, executive officer, qualifying individual.

-The premium that you pay for an Alaska Mortgage Lender Bond will be dependent on credit and business and personal financial statements.
+The premium that you pay for an Alaska Mortgage Lender Surety Bond will be dependent on credit and business and personal financial statements.